-How to Increase Design Yield & Quality with Teardrops
+Use PCB Teardrops to Increase Yield & Design Quality

-Including teardrops in your next design is an important step for designing for manufacturability, and provides increased reliability of drill registration as well as more copper support around the drilled hole.
+Including teardrops in your next design is an important step in DFM.
+You can use printed circuit board teardrops to provide increased reliability more copper supports around drilled holes when you have the right set of layout and routing tools.
 Teardrops are easy to use in Altium Designer® to establish stronger track-to-pad, track-to-via, and track-to-track connections at the click of a mouse.

 Download a free white paper about using teardrops in your next PCB design for improved quality and yield.
 If you want to learn more about all the features in Altium Designer, talk to an Altium expert today.